 STEP 4: GET A STAY & A HEARING

 It is in your best interest to immediately call the California DMV or a reputable DUI defense attorney to request a hearing because you may be able to obtain a stay on the suspension of your license pending the Admin Per Se hearing.

 You only have 10 days in California to call the DMV to request a hearing.
 This includes weekends.
 Not doing so could result in losing your license.
 You will need to call a specific DMV office depending on where you were arrested.

 Although they can generally look you up by name, date of birth and driver license number, when you call, you should to have your ticket, driver’s license number, the date and location of the arrest, the type of test you took, and the name and ID number associated with the arresting officer.

-STEP 5: REVIEW THE POLICE REPORT WITH YOUR ATTORNEY
+STEP 5: REVIEW THE POLICE REPORT WITH YOUR DUI ATTORNEY

 The police report will detail the arresting officer’s reasoning.
 This includes why you were stopped, your driving pattern, your sobriety test results, your blood or breath test results, and your physical appearance.

 Comparing the report to your experience can help your attorney better understand the case and the events surrounding it.

 How To Hire an Expert DUI Defense Attorney?